udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Tipping on any social network and EMYL coaching for Phosway.

 :: List to do until PhosPay is usable ….
 This is the MOST IMPORTANT SECTION OF THE WHOLE ARTICLE!!!

+PhosPay PhosChat are critical for social networks?
+Forum comments, database are based on PhosGraph.

+Just describe how Phosway components replicate list of MAGAF, Twitter etc.

+- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2: Just use Phosway to clone MAGAF!!

 3. IG1 holds meet the fans parties